 From poking fun at the President’s lawyers to highlighting what seems like erratic behavior in the Oval Office, there’s hardly a line that the New Yorker’s cartoonists won’t cross.

-Although the New Yorker is widely respected for their political cartoons, other publications around the country also created some satirical artwork surrounding Trump’s impeachment trial.
+Although the New Yorker is widely respected for its political cartoons, other publications around the country also created some satirical artwork surrounding Trump’s impeachment trial.

 Regardless of your political opinions or how you feel about the result of President Trump’s impeachment trial, it’s still amazing that the artwork to come out of it will live on for future generations.